-- no system.exit allowed calling this will trigger a security exeption. - ...
+- no System.exit allowed calling this will trigger a security exeption (only in Java strictly below 17). - ...
 This list will be updated when limits are discovered.
 For now this is it!

 Changed in version 1.2.1: JQM used to use a thread pool for running its job instances before version 1.2.1.
 This had the consequence of making thread local variables very dangerous to use.
 It does not any more - the performance gain was far too low to justify the impact.